 Considered Ireland’s first modern church inspired by Vatican II, the former St. Dominic’s now Athy Library, is a stunning example of freestanding brutalist style.
 It features a hyperbolic paraboloid roof and abstract stained glass by Wicklow-born artist George Campbell, a famous painter and writer also responsible for the stained glass of the Galway Cathedral.

 In 2015, due to a lack of friars, the Dominicans vacated the property and passed the church and its property to the Kildare County council to be developed for community use.
 Kildare recognized the historic space as an ideal location for a modern library, designed to be a hub for social, cultural, and educational engagement.

 Self-service frees staff time to facilitate groups, clubs and workshops

-Given the cultural significance of the church, Kildare Council took the utmost care in refurbishing and outfitting the building to serve its new mission.
-They worked with the local community, the library team, planners, architects and bibliotheca to create an open, functional space that harnesses the power of library technology to provide the most engaging library experience possible.
+Given the church’s cultural significance, Kildare Council took the utmost care in refurbishing and outfitting the building to serve its new mission.
+They worked with the local community, the library team, planners, architects and Bibliotheca to create an open, functional space that harnesses the power of library technology to provide the most engaging library experience possible.

 The selfCheck 1000 was built from the ground up to simplify and enhance self-service.
-The intuitive 22-inch touchscreen display, powered by quickConnect software, is simple enough for small children to navigate while offering nearly endless customisations.
+The large touchscreen display, powered by quickConnect software, is simple enough for small children to navigate while offering nearly endless customizations.
 Using included templates, the display can be easily modified to promote library events and services at checkout or create different user-specific experiences at kiosks throughout a library.

-Athy positions return shelves next to each selfCheck, which not only makes returning materials easy for users but also acts as a de facto display for popular, recently returned items.
+Athy positions return shelves next to each selfCheck, which makes returning materials easy for users and acts as a de facto display for popular, recently returned items.